ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 seconds. `--silence-threshold`, `--check-silence`, `--no-silence-check`, and `--configure-defaults` control that behavior.
 The finding includes the interval type, timestamps, and duration, and suggests the separate waveform review workflow.
+Up to eight silence decoders begin concurrently as audio files are discovered, while enumeration and the other audit checks continue.
+Their results are harvested later in deterministic filename order, avoiding a serial silence-analysis pause at startup or at the end of the audit.

 `--review-waveforms` performs only waveform diagnosis.
-It submits the entire remaining audio queue to a bounded worker pool, so up to `--waveform-workers` JPEGs render concurrently while the user reviews the current full-width Sixel/ANSI preview.
-The renderer re-reads the live viewport and Windows console-font cell size for each preview, and automatically re-renders when the window or font size changes.
-It begins at the same 12-cell indent as the filename/status lines and uses Chafa's explicit live view size plus fit-to-view-width mode to reach every remaining cell except the one-cell right margin.
+It submits the entire not-yet-approved audio queue to a bounded worker pool, so up to `--waveform-workers` JPEGs render concurrently while the user reviews the current full-width Sixel/ANSI preview.
+The default eight-worker queue starts every JPEG job before review begins.
+Independently, a bounded look-ahead cache prepares Chafa, built-in Sixel, or ANSI terminal output for the next 16 tracks by default, so advancing normally emits an already converted payload instead of synchronously invoking the renderer.
+If the window or font changes, the cached geometry is discarded for that track and it is rendered again at the new live size.
+The renderer re-reads the live viewport and Windows console-font cell size for each uncached or resized preview.
+It begins at the same 12-cell indent as the filename/status lines; the filename formatter's usual extra one-cell list alignment is removed on this screen so its note begins at the waveform's exact left edge.
+Chafa receives the explicit live view dimensions and exact-dimensions stretch mode so a height-limited JPEG cannot leave unused columns.
+The only unused horizontal cell is the deliberate one-cell right margin.
 A faint grey box marks the waveform's exact top, bottom, left, and right bounds, with matching faint grey dividers between every stacked audio channel.
+An unboxed area at the right edge contains a grey amplitude axis and four centered measurements: peak volume, average (RMS) volume, the linear ReplayGain multiplier, and longest detected silence.
+The measurements use a wider proportional font, with purple, blue, orange, yellow, and purple numerical values.
+If the longest continuous silence exceeds the effective threshold, that value alone turns red.
+If no ReplayGain track-gain tag exists, the multiplier reads `n/a`.
+Longest-silence seconds are truncated rather than rounded, so `9.9999` seconds is displayed as `9s`; cumulative silence is not displayed.

+The same FFmpeg decode that renders the picture measures every channel's actual sample peak, RMS level, and silence intervals.
+Because FFmpeg's waveform picture normalizes its drawing independently, the script rescales each stacked channel to its measured absolute peak.
+A small cyan-only antialiasing pass widens isolated true-peak columns enough to remain visible after JPEG and terminal downscaling without changing their vertical amplitude.
+Short horizontal guides and percentage labels appear only at the outer top and bottom peak heights;
+none are repeated beside the middle channel divider.
+In the decision prompt, the audio filename is faint and italic.

 The controls answer a diagnostic question rather than asking whether to keep a generated JPEG: